riya-rjha/Book-Store-Website/README.md

 3. Middlewares

-The app.method() consists of async(request, response) that awaits for a request parameter and sends commands such as find, findById, findByIdAndUpdate, findByIdAndDelete etc. This is termed as miidleware.
+The app.method() consists of async(request, response) that awaits for a request parameter and sends commands such as find, findById, findByIdAndUpdate, findByIdAndDelete etc. This is termed as middleware.

+4. Installing TailWind CSS

+Adding tailwind.config.js file :

+1. npm install -D tailwindcss
+2. npx tailwindcss init